 Use Quality Plugin – Implication of GDPR Compliance

-Before installing any plugin to your site, make sure that your the chosen plugin should comply with the GDPR rule.
+Before installing any plugin to your site, make sure that your chosen plugin should comply with the GDPR rule.
 There are a number of plugins that are used to take information from the users, in that case, try to be sure that they are compatible with the GDPR.

 Form plugins and SEO related plugins are used to collect data from the users, in that case, make sure that they are GDPR compatible.
 For instance, form plugin like WP Fluent Form is used to create any kind of form that is compatible with GDPR.
 You can use the GDPR compliant form using WP Fluent Form.

 Moreover, you can use plugins like WP GDPR Cookie Consent which is used especially for making any site GDPR compliant.
-There are a bunch of GDPR plugins out there in WordPress directory that are worthy enough for making your website compliant.
+There are a bunch of GDPR plugins out there in the WordPress directory that are worthy enough for making your website compliant.

 Data Export and Erase

 Using WordPress default settings allow you to do something in this regard.
-In WordPress, under tools option, there are two new items: Export personal data and Erase personal data.
+In WordPress, under the tools option, there are two new items: Export personal data and Erase personal data.
 If your site collects any information in any way, it could be through subscriber accounts, customer profiles, or using the contact form as well, etc. You can quickly and easily export a user’s information or completely erase them from your database at their request.

-In fine, I would highly suggest you that if you are not prepared yet about GDPR, just take a special care and take an action for saving you from a great threat.
+In fine, I would highly suggest that if you are not prepared yet about GDPR, just take special care and take action for saving you from a great threat.
 I hope this article helps you to make you better understand and able to take necessary steps in this regard.
 This might save you from the vulnerable effect of being non-complaint with GDPR.

 Disclaimer: Please be apprised that I am not a lawyer or a GDPR expert.
 This article is the output of my dedicated research about the GDPR and I have put my best effort on it as I cross-check information from different significant sources.
 And most importantly the information I have given here is correct to the best of my knowledge.
 If you have any query regarding the article, let me know your concern by commenting on the article.

-Check out my another tutorial on becoming a GDPR compliant for company & its client for all the details.
+Check out my another tutorial on becoming a GDPR compliant for the company & its client for all the details.